Lamar Williams: Early years

 Williams was born in Gulfport, Mississippi, and grew up in nearby Handsboro, Mississippi.
 He also spent time in Newton, Mississippi.
 A self-taught musician, he was attracted to the bass lines in songs and so sought to master that instrument.
 Beginning at age 14 he played with Deep South, a gospel music group that his father sang with.

-Around 1965, he met drummer Jai Johanny Johanson (later to be known as Jaimoe) in high school and began played in bands with him.
+Around 1965, he met drummer Jai Johanny Johanson (later to be known as Jaimoe) in high school and began playing in bands with him.
 They played in a number of groups along the Gulf Coast, the most known of which was George Woods' Sounds of Soul with whom Williams played from 1965 to 1967.
 Williams was influenced by bassists from James Jamerson in R&B to Stanley Clarke in jazz, and in turn Williams' R&B playing helped Jaimoe gain a better understanding of how to play the bass drum and where to place the beat.